Holter Monitor in Dogs

 How does my dog wear a Holter monitor?

-The Holter monitor used for dogs consists of a special vest containing the monitor attached to several ECG lead wires.
-It is very unobtrusive, and most dogs ignore its presence very quickly.
-Your dog will most likely have several areas of fur shaved to attach the ECG leads to the skin.
+The Holter monitor used for dogs consists of a special vest, which contains the monitor, attached to several ECG lead wires.
+It is unobtrusive and most dogs ignore its presence very quickly.
+Your dog will likely have several areas of fur shaved to attach the ECG leads to the skin.

-If your dog requires the use of a Holter monitor, your veterinarian will give you specific instructions on its use.
-This relatively simple but highly effective device has saved countless human and animal lives since first introduced almost seventy years ago.
+If your dog requires a Holter monitor, your veterinarian will give you specific instructions on its use.
+This relatively simple but highly effective device has saved countless human and animal lives since it was first introduced almost 70 years ago.

 Related Articles